frasertweedale/talks/201502xx-devconf.cz-dogtag-subca/proposal.rst

 X.509 public key infrastructure (PKI) on which it is based has been with us even longer.
-Over the years the protocols and certificate formats have evolved incrementally, but emerging use cases are driving significant change in one PKI implementation: the Dogtag Certificate System.
+Over the years the protocols and certificate formats have evolved incrementally, but emerging use cases are driving significant change in Dogtag Certificate System, an open-source PKI implementation.

 This talk will introduce fundamental PKI concepts including public key cryptography, certificate authorities, certificate chains and